freenas/freenas-docs/userguide/sharing.rst

 created on or imported into the %brand% system.

-.. note:: if you create a guest share as well a share that requires
-          authentication, AFP will only map users who login as guest to the guest share.
+.. note:: if you create a guest share as well a share that requires authentication, AFP will only map users who login as guest to the guest share.
 This means that if a user logs in to the share that requires authentication, the permissions on the guest share may prevent that user from writing to the guest share.
 The only way to allow both guest and authenticated users to write to a guest share is to set the permissions on the guest share to 777 or to add the authenticated users to a guest group and set the permissions to 77x.

 Before creating a guest share, go to :menuselection:`Services --> AFP` and make sure that the "Guest Access" box is checked.

-Then, to create the AFP guest share, click "Wizard", then click the "Next" button twice to display the screen shown in Figure %chapternum%.1b.
+To create the AFP guest share, click "Wizard", then click the "Next" button twice to display the screen shown in :numref:`Figure %s <creating_guest_afp_share_fig>`.
 Complete the following fields in this screen:

 #. **Share name:** input a name for the share that is useful to you